 You want to make sure that you’re setting aside a sufficient amount of time to study for tests, do your assignments, and complete your projects.

 With the rise of online learning, study plans are more important than ever.
 Using them fosters self-discipline and accountability.
 It prevents procrastination and helps you develop better study habits, which usually translate to better grades.

-If you’re ready to boost your academic performance, let’s check out a curated list of the best templates for your study plan.
-You’ll find templates that work great for students in elementary and middle school, as well as high school and college students, homeschoolers, and those attending online classes.
+And in the following article, you'll find 8 free study plan templates.
+These work great for students in elementary and middle school, as well as high school and college students, homeschoolers, and those attending online classes.

 via Nurse Clara